Global Structure in Learned Latent Representations of Confusion-Limited LISA Data: Related Work

 Machine learning has already shown value in gravitational-wave pipelines.
 Deep models have been used for fast detection and parameter-estimation-adjacent tasks in ground-based data \cite{Gabbard2018,George2018}.
 Other work has focused on detector-noise structure and data-quality classification \cite{Powell2015}.
 There are also modern examples of unsupervised or source-agnostic strategies, including recurrent autoencoder approaches and newer anomaly-detection studies \cite{Moreno2022,Fayad2024}.
 These results are promising, but most papers evaluate one family at a time.

-Our recent papers are the direct lead-in. \cite{Cain2026} showed that CWT-based autoencoder representations can support template-free scoring in realistic LIGO conditions. \cite{Cain2025} then adapted that representation logic to confusion-limited source-separation experiments with latent geometry scoring.
-What remained unclear was whether geometry-based distance is actually the best one-class scoring rule in this regime.
+Our recent papers are the direct lead-in. \cite{Cain2026} showed that CWT-based autoencoder representations can support template-free scoring in realistic LIGO conditions.
+Our recent work \cite{Cain2025} introduced CWT-based autoencoder representations for confusion-limited source separation and evaluated local latent geometry-based one-class scoring in that setting.
+In that work, we found manifold-learning, in this paper called the geometric baseline, significantly outperformed the reconstruction error of a standard autoencoder through augmentation with off-manifold distance.
+This showed that the latent space had useful structure that could be used to represent waveforms in continuous wavelet space.

+This paper addresses which latent space scoring rule makes the most use of that structure.
 That question has a clear precedent in the anomaly-detection literature.
 One branch focuses on support estimation and one-class decision boundaries \cite{Schoelkopf2001}.
-Another branch models density explicitly, typically with mixture models fitted by EM or with nonparametric estimators \cite{Dempster1977,Parzen1962}.
+Another branch models density explicitly, typically with mixture models fitted by expectation-maximization (EM) or with nonparametric estimators \cite{Dempster1977,Parzen1962}.
 In gravitational-wave analyses, these branches are usually evaluated in different data setups, with different preprocessing and operating assumptions, making direct comparison difficult.

-This paper targets that gap directly.
-We hold data construction, CWT representation, and evaluation protocol fixed, and isolate only the scoring rule, enabling a like-for-like comparison between geometry-style and likelihood-style one-class scoring in the LISA confusion-limited regime.
+Here the latent scoring rules are presented with an identical latent space structure generated through training on identical confusion foreground data, and presented with identical test data.
+The outcome of these results allow us to draw conclusions about whether the resolvability information in learned latent representations is fully captured by local latent geometry or global structure.